kumo829/GamingTournamentFront/README.md

-# Front-end for the Gaming Tournaments Manager proyect
+# Front-end for the Gaming Tournaments Manager Project

 ## How to Run